About The MountainBorn

 The MountainBorn is primarily set in Sentinel and Whitney from Hoefler & Co, with Datalegreya for smallcaps captions and Source Code Pro for monospaced text.

-The site is powered by Jekyll, created in Sublime Text with photography processed by usual suspects like Lightroom and Photoshop, all atop a combination of an iMac Pro, 16” Macbook Pro and iPad Pro depending on where we are at any given moment.
+The site is powered by Jekyll, created in Sublime Text with photography processed by usual suspects like Lightroom and Photoshop, all atop a combination of an M1 Max Apple Studio, 14” M4 Max Macbook Pro and M4 iPad Pro depending on where we are at any given moment.

-We use Cultured Code’s amazing Things across all our devices to keep us organised and get things done, Day One to keep our daily diary (and occasionally draft initial versions of posts) and Bear for all our productivity/note taking needs.
+We use Cultured Code’s amazing Things across all our devices to keep us organised and get things done, Day One to keep our daily diary (and occasionally draft initial versions of posts), Bear for all our productivity/note taking needs, Sublime Text for just about any kind of text wrangling and coding and Claude Code to help glue our entire lives together.

 Finally, we love legos and firmly believe that the Lego Pirates series of the 90s was the single greatest theme Lego has ever created.